Yugo: 1996 to the end of production

 In 1996, when sanctions against Serbia and Montenegro were lifted, production rates slowly increased as living standards in the country started to improve.
 Even so, problems for the factory started once again when it was put out of production in mid-1999 as a result of war with NATO.
 During Easter 1999, the Zastava factory in Kragujevac was targeted by NATO forces during the Kosovo campaign, and whilst severely damaged, was not put out of action.

 In 2000, the car received a new front fascia with new bumpers, rear spoiler, a redesigned dashboard, and seats.
 The latest changes were in 2007, with the introduction of a new instrument cluster.

 One popular upgrade is an autogas conversion which has gained widespread popularity in Serbia.
 Because most Yugos do not feature fuel injection, converting them to LPG is cheap and easy, and is paid off very quickly.
 One drawback of such conversions is that an already small trunk becomes almost useless, since an LPG tank takes up space.
 Such converted cars achieve better reliability since use of an unreliable gasoline pump is avoided.
 However, some cars have starting problems in very cold weather, because of improper LPG installation.

 In 2006, various models were available in the former Yugoslavia, including an agreement signed with Fiat for the production of the 2003 Fiat Punto model.

-With the 794,428th and final car, production ended on November 11, 2008.
+With the 794,428th sold Yugo being the last, production ended on November 11, 2008.
 Of that number, around 250,000 were exported to various countries.

 Since the end of production

 Almost 4 years after its demise, the Yugo was still a common sight in Serbia, with almost 60,000 vehicles still in use, most of which were built in the 2000s.
 Parts were still readily available at most auto-parts stores and in scrapyards across the country.
 They were also common in North Macedonia and Montenegro near the end of its production.
 However, Yugos have been rare in other former Yugoslav republics, particularly in Croatia where a total of only 3,040 Zastava cars were registered in 2020 and Slovenia, because most of them were "imported" back to Serbia in the early 2000s, most likely because most of them were in good shape for their age.

-In the United States, few Yugos are left in service, likely because of international sanctions imposed on Yugoslavia in the early 1990s, which limited the supply of spare parts and service locations.
+In the United States, a total of 408 Yugos are still in service as of 2021, likely because of international sanctions imposed on Yugoslavia in the early 1990s, which limited the supply of spare parts and service locations.
 The United Kingdom has 14 Yugos left that are still on the road as of 2022 (although 12 of these are registered as Zastava).